Aurora Innovation, Inc.

 Cash vs Debt

-The balance sheet looks solid with $1.22B in cash comfortably exceeding the $79.0M debt load.
-A net cash position generally provides financial flexibility during uncertain economic periods.
+With $1.22B in cash and $79.0M in debt, AUR maintains more liquidity than leverage.
+This favorable balance sheet position can be an asset when capital markets become less accommodating.
 Free cash flow is running at -$401.8M, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 Return on equity stands at -44.3%, which is negative for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 Revenue has pulled back from $68.0M (2022) to $3.0M (2025), a 96% decline worth watching.